Hop3 CLI Reference¶

 - Use -v or -vv for more verbose output (see Global Flags)

-- Build logs are also saved and can be retrieved with app:build-logs
+- Build logs are also saved and can be retrieved with app build-logs

 - Streaming requires direct HTTP connection (SSH tunnel falls back to batch mode)

-- See Deployment Guide for details
+- See Packaging Applications for details

 Show detailed status of an application.